 For Prep, the curriculum is delivered through a structured play-based program.
 For classes 1-6, each day begins with a two-hour period known as the Main Lesson.
 This teaching unit is integrated and cross-curricular and incorporates activities to awaken and focus the children’s attention.
-It includes oral and written practice of basic skills, mental arithmetic, music and drawing, presentation of new material, recall and discussion of the previous day’s (or earlier) work, individual working, conversation, narrative and practical work.
-This main lesson period of the day includes a “morning circle” where the children are awakened to work with songs, maths drill, instrument practice, literacy games, recitation and movement activities.
+It includes the oral and written practice of basic skills, mental arithmetic, music and drawing, presentation of new material, recall and discussion of the previous day’s (or earlier) work, individual working, conversation, narrative and practical work.
+This main lesson period of the day includes a “morning circle” where the children are awakened to work with songs, maths drills, instrument practice, literacy games, recitation and movement activities.
 A particular subject is studied for 3-4 weeks to allow for a deep and enriching learning experience.
 The Main Lesson endeavours, through the use of a wide range of strategies, to unite all the powers of the soul by engaging the child’s thinking, feeling and will.

 Please visit the Steiner Education Australia website for further information on the foundations of our curriculum.